zgilkerson/azure-pipelines-agent/docs/troubleshooting.md

 ### Steps
 1. Open cmd.exe and browse to your Agent folder.
-2. Set the Agent to use Fiddler as a proxy
+2. Set the Agent to use Fiddler as a proxy.
 ```bash
 \vsts-agent> set VSTS_HTTP_PROXY=http://127.0.0.1:8888
 ```